-DRUG FREE CAMPUS AND WORKPLACE POLICY
+DRUG FREE CAMPUS AND WORKPLACE

-A complete copy of the following Drug Free Campus and Workplace HR0720 policy can be found at.
+A complete copy of the following Drug Free Campus and Workplace HR0720 policy can be found at https://policy.tennessee.edu/procedure/hr0720-h-drug-free-campus-workplace/.

-It is the policy of the University of Tennessee Southern to maintain a safe and healthful environment for its students and employees.
+It is the policy of the university of Tennessee Southern to maintain a safe and healthful environment for its students and employees.
 Therefore, university policy prohibits the unlawful use, manufacture, possession, distribution, or dispensing of drugs ("controlled substances" as defined in the Controlled Substances Act, 21 U.S.C.
 812) and alcohol on university property or during university activities.